bernhardrieder/bernhardrieder.github.io/_portfolio/4-ghost-recon-breakpoint.md

 </div>

 ## Team
 In Ubisoft, most of the games are developed across different studio locations and different continents, where each one of them has different responsibilities and features to implement and maintain.
-In Ghost Recon Breakpoint, the lead development studio is Ubisoft Paris which is responsible for the core of the game.
-As I work for Ubisoft Bucharest, permanent communication and connection to Ubisoft Paris and all the other involved studios is important throughout the development and contributes to deliver memorable gaming experience to our players.
+In Ghost Recon Breakpoint, the lead development studio was Ubisoft Paris which was responsible for the core of the game.
+As I worked for Ubisoft Bucharest, permanent communication and connection to Ubisoft Paris and all the other involved studios was important throughout the development and contributes to deliver memorable gaming experience to our players.

 The core team of Ghost Recon Breakpoint within Ubisoft Bucharest consisted of 50 - 100 people within different kind of sub-teams.
 Those included gameplay programmers, game designers, dev tester, online programmers, general programmers, specialist programmers, build specialists, every kind of artist, sound designers, producers, project coordinators and project managers.